truss train command provides subcommands for managing the full training job lifecycle.

 Project ID.

-Path to a Python file defining a
+path to a python file that defines a DeployCheckpointsConfig

-Deploy checkpoints interactively:get_checkpoint_urls
+Deploy checkpoints interactively:Output

 Get presigned URLs for checkpoint artifacts.Options